 A trust was formed in 1978 to transform the former university buildings into the arts and cultural centre of Christchurch.
 The buildings include the Court Theatre, the Southern Ballet, cinemas, restaurants and art galleries.

-The Arts Centre buildings were badly damaged in the Christchurch earthquakes and many of them remain closed.
+The Arts Centre buildings were badly damaged in the Christchurch earthquakes and some of them remain closed.
+The first buildings to reopen after the earthquake were Registry, Registry Additions and The Gym with Registry reopening in July 2013.
+The Great Hall opened in June 2016.
 More information about the Arts Centre

 Edmonds’ Band Rotunda